yancheng0821/merchant-system/merchant-admin/public/legal/terms-of-service-en.md

 **Who We Are:** SwiftmindSystems Inc., a company registered in British Columbia, Canada, operating the VAMerchant platform.

-**What This Covers:** Your use of our web-based business management platform and all related services.
+**What This Covers:** Your use of our business management platform, including:
+- Web application (vamerchant.app)
+- iOS mobile application (available on Apple App Store)
+- Android mobile application (available on Google Play)
+- All related services and features

 **Your Agreement:** By creating an account or using our Service, you confirm that:
 - You are at least 18 years old